-2) Try not to tan or burn near your appointment (or ever) because your esthetician will have to perform a gentle facial to help with the sun damage, instead of one that can really target any deeper concerns you have with your skin.
+Do not tan or burn near your appointment (or ever!) because your esthetician will have to perform a gentle facial to help with the sun damage, instead of one that can really target any deeper concerns you have with your skin.

-4) Check your calendar – do you have a big event coming up?
+Check your calendar – do you have a big event coming up?
 Let the spa know ahead of time if your facial is the same day of your event.
 There are certain treatments and techniques they will avoid and they may have recommendations for the best time to schedule your facial for maximum results.

 Don't wax your skin for 24-48 hours before your spa facial.
 Waxing too soon beforehand could lead to irritation and a stinging sensation.